Transportation and Parking Regulations

 Parking Permits are Limited to Reduce Traffic on Area Roads

 The college identifies vehicles and applies sanctions to students’ non-permitted vehicles parked on campus, in the vicinity of the college and in the larger Montecito area.
+The Conditional Use Permit (CUP) that governs our use of this prime Montecito property specifically prohibits student parking on neighboring streets or in other public areas which are not at their off-campus residence.
 Residents and merchants in the area are understandably frustrated when students use residential streets or business parking spaces for a vehicle not permitted to be on campus.

 In addition to following regular Public Safety enforcement procedures, Westmont identifies non-permitted vehicles in several ways: through a data base; through observations by faculty/staff members; and, if necessary, with a boot that immobilizes vehicles.
 Sanctions for permit violations are as follows:

 - 2nd notification: $50/citation, minimum one-month suspension of parking privileges, conference with student life staff member;

 - 3rd notification: $50/citation, minimum one-semester suspension of parking privileges, conference with dean of students (or designee).